eerotal/LibreSignage/README.md

-# LibreSignage - An open web based Info TV system
+# LibreSignage - An open source digital signage solution

-LibreSignage is a free and open source Info TV system based on a simple HTTP webserver model where the server hosts the Info TV content so that the clients only need have web browsers installed.
-This also makes it possible to remotely edit the information screens using a web interface (which is not yet implemented).
+LibreSignage is a free and open source, lightweight and easy-to-use digital signage solution.
+LibreSignage runs on a HTTP web server serving content to normal web browsers that can be used to display the content on a variety of different devices.
+This makes it possible to use LibreSignage on basically any device that has acccess to the internet and that can display web pages.

-LibreSignage is under heavy development and it shouldn't be used for production or anything important.
+LibreSignage is under heavy development and it shouldn't be used for production or anything important yet.

 ## Used libraries